Dan Sullivan (critic): Career

 In 1969 he became the primary theater critic for the Los Angeles Times when theater there was growing.
 He kept that post for 22 years.
 At the end of every year he would write a traditional column summarizing theater's highlights, and he would counter that with a humorous column called "Bah-Humbug Awards", which pointed out some low points.
 Sullivan would end his Bah-Humbug columns with a confession of mistakes that he himself had made during the year.
-Morgan, Camilo.
-"Dan Sullivan, longtime theater critic for The Times and one of the nation's most widely read, dies".
-USA Today.
-October 6, 2022.